Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector: Projected iterative algorithm

-\begin{remark} {\rm For the case of linear inverse problem, \cite[Theorem 2.15]{K11} presented a convergence result of the Landweber method under certain assumptions.
-It should be noted that, in \cite[Theorem 2.15]{K11}, the initial guess is simply chosen to be zero.
-On the other hand, as mentioned in Section \ref{section2}, the far-field operator $\mathcal{F}$ can be approximated by the linear operator $ \mathcal{F}_b $ when $ k $ is sufficiently small.
-Based on these observations, it is reasonable to choose the initial guess of Algorithm \ref{Landweber} to be zero for the case of small wave numbers.} \end{remark}

-\begin{remark}{\rm It is known that one Landweber step is very cheap.
-However, both theoretical analysis and numerical experiments show that the standard Landweber method has low convergence rate \cite{H01,E96, H99}.
-Hence, in this work, we only employ Algorithm \ref{Landweber} to generate an acceptable initial guess for further refinement.} \end{remark}
+\begin{remark} {\rm It is known that the Landweber method is very cheap.
+However, both theoretical analysis and numerical experiments show that the standard Landweber method has low convergence rate (see, e.g., \cite{H01,E96,H99}).
+Hence, in this paper, we only use Algorithm \ref{L} for generating an acceptable initial guess. } \end{remark}